OpenTermsArchive/engine/scripts/import/README.md

 Import snapshots history from git to MongoDB.

-The script works by reading snapshots commits from a source repository and insert them in a MongoDB database.
+The script works by reading snapshots commits from a source repository and inserting them in a MongoDB database.

 ### Configuring